Real-World Evaluation of two Cooperative Intersection Management Approaches: Simulation Evaluation Results

+The extensive simulation experiments were quantitatively evaluated in terms of efficiency metrics as well as criticality metrics, which is presented in the following section.
 To ensure a fair comparison, all trajectories have been clipped to common evaluation intervals, as illustrated in Fig.~\ref{fig:scenarios}.
-The following evaluations refer to trajectory segments that begin \SI{60}{\meter} in front of the intersection entry ($\bullet$ in Fig.~\ref{fig:scenarios}) and end \SI{15}{\meter} behind the intersection ({ $\blacksquare$} in Fig~\ref{fig:scenarios}).
+The following evaluations refer to trajectory segments that begin 60\,m in front of the intersection entry ($\bullet$ in Fig.~\ref{fig:scenarios}) and end 15\,m behind the intersection ({ $\blacksquare$} in Fig~\ref{fig:scenarios}).
 These intervals cover the relevant part of the intersection approach during which the CAVs synchronize onto their assigned slot for crossing the intersection.